Cyansky P50R

 • Double click: N/A

-• 3 fast clicks: Enables/disables the proximity sensor
+• 3 fast clicks: Enables/disables the light sensor

 • 4 fast clicks: The light blinks 3 times, but doesn’t do anything?